dylan-lang/opendylan/documentation/library-reference/source/hash-algorithms/index.rst

     let hexdigest = hexdigest(sha1("Some text"));

-If you want to hash multiple strings, you can use the :gf:`update-hash` and :gf:`digest` functions:
+If you want to hash multiple strings into a single digest (useful when streaming), you can use the :gf:`update-hash` and :gf:`digest` functions:

 .. code-block:: dylan